 Complete first edition of Love Suicides at Sonezaki discovered (July 13, 2008)

 A complete first edition of Chikamatsu Monzaemon's jōruri (puppet) play Love Suicides at Sonezaki (1703) has been discovered at the Kurobe City Library in Toyama Prefecture.
 Kōzu Takeo, a visiting associate professor at Waseda University, confirmed the woodblock-printed book as authentic after it was found among materials donated to the library by a prominent local family.
 The book is 50 pages long (25 folded sheets of paper) and contains a colophon permitting clear identification.
-It is the only complete version of the first edition extant; another copy is held by the Nakanoshima Library in Osaka, but it is missing two pages (one sheet of paper) and lacks a colophon.
+It is the only extant version of the complete first edition; another partial copy, missing two pages and a colophon, is held by the Nakanoshima Library in Osaka.

 Death of Ōno Susumu (July 14, 2008)